How Sleep Can Help With Your Diet

 So, how much sleep is recommended?
 While each person differs in terms of how much sleep they need, the advised range is between 7 and hours daily.
 Alena Hall of the Huffington Post suggests this is enough to keep you mentally alert, repair any damage to your body, and reduce the effects of stress.
 Furthermore, it can even reverse the effects of certain disease.
 A blog post written by Carlo Scortino for Leesa says that enough sleep, paired with a good diet, can even reverse Type 2 Diabetes.
 This is in contrast to previous studies, which revealed that lack of sleep can actually be one of the causes of the disease.
 As you may know, diabetes is directly connected with your lifestyle and your dietary choices, further strengthening the need to get proper sleep each night.
 Given that Diabetes is a life-long disease, the possibility of reversing its effects is wonderful news for those who suffer from it.

-Unfortunately, getting enough sleep is easier said than done.
+Unfortunately, getting enough sleep is easier said than done but you can change that by avoiding sleep disruptive foods.
 Many people are in sore need of it due to their busy lifestyles.
 However, extra effort needs to be made in order to do so, especially given the number of negative effects on health you can experience if you don’t rest enough.
 As we said in ‘5 Steps to Maintaining a Consistent Healthy Lifestyle‘, consistency is key to help you maintain a healthy lifestyle.
 The same goes for sleep.
 While it may not feel like there’s any effect on your body if you get less sleep over the course of a few nights, there is already an internal impact on your organs.
 Therefore, in the same way that you develop a fitness routine, you also need to establish a healthy sleeping habit.
 After all, too much sleep is just as bad as a lack of sleep.
 Make sure that you listen to your body so you can discover how much rest you will need to stay at the top of your game.